-An adjustable grinder (automatic machines have built-in grinders) lets you adjust the grind to suit the bean and machine.
+This lets you adjust the grind to suit the bean and machine (automatic machines have built-in grinders).

-Variable coffee strength allows you to adjust the intensity of the coffee to your taste.
+This means you can adjust the intensity of the coffee to your taste.

-Space – a big espresso machine is fine if you have plenty of bench space in your kitchen, but you may want one that takes up less space.
+A big espresso machine is fine if you have plenty of bench space in your kitchen, but you may want one that takes up less room.

 Some machines come with a froth enhancer on the milk-frothing wand.
 This is supposed to make frothing easier, but it often produces large bubbles rather than the fine foam that's suitable for lattes and cappuccinos.
 If the enhancer is removable you may find it easier to produce fine, velvety foam.

 This helps keep your cups at a warm, constant temperature, which stops the coffee from cooling down too quickly.

 Many models can make two espressos at once, but they often just grind one dose of beans for this (usually about the same amount they'd make for a single cup) which leads to weaker coffee.